AbhishekTheCoder00/Uber-Data-Analytics-End-To-End-Data-Engineering-Project/README.md

 1. Review the data dictionary.
 2. Open Jupyter Notebook to read CSV data.
-3. Create a data model with fact and dimension tables.
+3. Create a data model with fact and dimension tables.(using lucid.app)
 4. Use the `info` function to check data types.
 5. Convert date columns to a standard format.
 6. Write data transformation code.